 Commonly Used Semiconductor Materials

-There are a large number of Tetravalent materials available such as carbon in the diamond stat, silicon, germanium and gray tin.
+There are a large number of Tetravalent materials available such as carbon in the diamond stat, silicon, germanium and grey tin.
 The minimum energy required for breaking the covalent bond in these materials is 7, 1.12, 0.75 and 0.1 electron volt respectively.

-The two semiconductor materials are discussed below.
+The two semiconductor materials are discussed below:

 Germanium was discovered in 1886.
 It is an earth element recovered from the ash of certain coaks or from the flue dust of zinc smelters.
 The recovered germanium is in the form of germanium dioxide powder.
 It is then converted into pure germanium.

-The atomic structure of germanium is shown below.
+The atomic structure of germanium is shown below:

 Its atomic number is 32.
 It has 32 protons in the nucleus and 32 electrons distributed in the four orbits around the nucleus.
-The number of electrons in the first, second, third and fourth orbit are 2, 8, 18 and 4 respectively.
+The number of electrons in the first, second, third and fourth orbit is 2, 8, 18 and 4 respectively.
 It is clear that the germanium has four valence electrons.
 The various germanium atoms are held together through covalent bonds as shown in the figure below.

 Silicon is the element available in most of the common rocks.
 Actually, sand is silicon dioxide.
 It is treated chemically and reduced to pure silicon, which can be used for the preparation of electronic devices.